LindaNSIP/usecases/docs/common/qbe_or_service_paths.md

 **Use either if explicit ID...**

-If a Service Path query X/{ID}/Y involves ID which is an explicit and mandatory element of Y, then it can be realised as either a service path, or as a QBE on Y against ID, and not involving X at all.
+If a Service Path query X/{ID}/Y involves ID which is an explicit and mandatory element of Y, then it can be realised as either a Service Path, or as a QBE on Y against ID, and not involving X at all.
 For example, a query for StudentPersonal/{ID}/PersonPicture can be replaced by a QBE on PersonPicture/ParentObjectRefId = ID and PersonPicture/ParentObjectRefId@SIF\_RefObject = StudentPersonal.